 Q: What is Emmer?

 A: Emmer (triticum dicoccum) is an ancient Wheat commonly known as “Farro” in Europe.
-It is a simple grain of 28 Chromosomes, dating back 17,000 years to the beginning of agriculture in the Fertile Crescent Region of Mesopotamia.
-It is the mother grain of modern durum wheat’s.
-It pre-dates spelt and Kamut.
+It is a simple grain of 28 Chromosomes, dating back approximately 17,000 years to the beginning of agriculture in the Fertile Crescent Region of Mesopotamia.
+It pre-dates Spelt.

 Q: What is Farro?